rakes4499/demo/README.md

 this is a simple file
 with some changes
-and othe other one
+and othe other one then

-and last one
+revert - reset
++1